 Autumn is a colorful time of year, and there is much to see and enjoy outdoors.
 Whether you are traveling, taking pictures, studying the science of leaf change, or just enjoying the vivid array of color, this page offers prime resources for all of these activities.
+This season has had a slow start, but the leaves are changing so take a look and see where to go to find the color.

 Selected websites below allow you to study and explore fall foliage treasures, whether you stay close to home, or travel across the country.
 If you are expecting visitors and would like to take them on a local tour of fall foliage sights go to 'Round the Bend's fall foliage site for the Greater Niagara region.
 Or visit the up-to-date report on color changes in New York State (click also on their Leaf Guide or Foliage Forecast for more).